-Since 1 January 2015, its powers of the interministerial coordination are guaranteed by the Ministry of Foreign Affairs and International Development, under the authority of the Interministerial Delegate to the Mediterranean.
+Since 1 January 2015, its powers of the interministerial coordination are guaranteed by the Ministry of Europe and Foreign Affairs, under the authority of the Interministerial Delegate to the Mediterranean.

 The European Institute of the Mediterranean, founded in 1989, hosts actions as well as projects contributing to mutual awareness, exchange and cooperation between different Mediterranean countries, their societies and cultures, in keeping with the Barcelona Process (Euro-Mediterranean Partnership) and now with the objectives of the Union for the Mediterranean (UfM).
 IEMed also endeavours to foster the gradual construction of an area of peace and stability, shared prosperity and dialogue between the civilisations and cultures in the Mediterranean basin.

 The Institute, in its role as a think tank based on a multidisciplinary and network approach and specialised in Mediterranean relations, encourages analysis, understanding and cooperation.
 To this end, it participates in research projects, organises seminars, debates and conferences and produces publications, along with a broad cultural programme.